 In most of the Northern Hemisphere, July is the hottest month.
-But when folks grumble about feeling uncomfortable, they often say, “It’s not the heat, it’s the humidity.”
-That’s so true.
-Look up to the skies to know it’s going to be humid!
+But when folks grumble about feeling uncomfortable, they often say, “It’s not the heat; it’s the humidity.”
+Want to know if it’s going to be humid?
+Look up to the skies!
 Here’s how.

 How Can You Tell That It’s Humid?